kimono-koans/httm/README.md

 ➜ httm -d=only -b -a -R ~
 ```

-Browse all files in your home directory, recursively, and view unique versions on local snapshots, to select and ultimately restore to your working directory, in overwrite mode:
+Browse all files in your home directory, recursively, and view unique versions on local snapshots, to select and ultimately restore to its original location, in overwrite mode:

 ```bash
 ➜ httm -r=overwrite -R ~